 You're in the right place for court matters!

-Courts Matter Illinois shares important cases that are being heard before the Supreme Court of the United States (SCOTUS) so that you can listen to the hearings and be a part of history!
+When oral arguments resume in the next term, Courts Matter Illinois will continue to share important cases that are being heard before the Supreme Court of the United States so that you can listen to the hearings and be a part of history!

 Set a calendar reminder and tune into the oral arguments here.